opengeospatial/api_whitepaper/README.md

 ### About
 This white paper is to support futher discussions and possible actions by the OGC programs.
 This document is not a standard.

-This white paper was developed based on multiple discussions in the OGC Stanards Program.
+This white paper was developed based on multiple discussions in the OGC Standards Program.
 Contributors are listed in the Preface.

 ----
 ###Contributing